-The way we work has changed immeasurable since the COVID pandemic.
-Hybrid and flexible working is commonplace, with sometimes staff choosing to work overseas for short periods of time – the rise of digital nomads.
+The way we work has changed immeasurably since the COVID pandemic.
+Hybrid and flexible working is commonplace, with staff sometimes choosing to work overseas for short periods of time – the rise of digital nomads.

 As a business grows and has an eye on international expansion, it is sometimes necessary to send staff overseas to support a particular project or grow the business in a specific location.